This article is part of a larger series on Accounting Software.

 - Legal practitioners who use Time Matters: PCLaw is ideal if you’re using Time Matters to manage the specifics of each matter or case.
 Time Matters, from LexisNexis, already has basic billing and document management capabilities, but you can further expand these functionalities by integrating it with PCLaw.

-- Law firms looking for LEDES billing: If you’re working for multiple clients, it’s great to have a program like PCLaw that supports LEDES files.
+- Law firms looking for LEDES billing: If you’re working for multiple clients, it’s great to have a program like PCLaw that supports Legal Electronic Data Exchange Standard (LEDES) files.
 The LEDES format is the standard legal billing format that allows for easy invoicing, no matter how many clients you have.

 PCLaw is Not a Good Fit For

-- Lawyers who prefer a completely cloud-based program: PCLaw can be run in the cloud but needs a private server from a third-party hosting provider, which means additional fees and maintenance.
+- Lawyers who prefer a completely cloud-based program: PCLaw can be run in the cloud but needs a private server from a third-party hosting provider that requires additional fees and maintenance.
 If you want a completely cloud-based program, you should consider CosmoLex.

-- Law firms wanting integrated payroll: PCLaw has no built-in payroll service, which can be a serious problem if you have lots of employees or you don’t have a separate human resources (HR) department.
+- Law firms that want integrated payroll: PCLaw has no built-in payroll service, which can be a serious problem if you have lots of employees or you don’t have a separate human resources (HR) department.
 It does integrate with ADP but has steep pricing.
-You might find TimeSolv a better alternative with its payroll integration with Xero.
+You might find TimeSolv a better alternative, as it offers payroll integration with Xero.

 - Small law firms on a budget: PCLaw is a powerful but expensive program.
 Zola Suite might be more suitable for law firms that want full-featured software at a low cost.
-Zola Suite’s base plan costs $69 per user, per month, but includes most of the features you’ll find in other program’s most expensive packages.
+Zola Suite’s base plan costs $69 per user per month but includes most of the features you’ll find in expensive programs.

 Are you looking for something different?
 If you think general bookkeeping software might be right for your law firm, check out our guide to the best small business accounting software.

 Doesn’t Require Bookkeeping Software Integration